All Episodes

 They're not buying Lexuses.

-And there's still traffic in there.
+The shops where they shop are still open and there's still traffic in there.

-The wealthy are still chartering yachts for Mediterranean cruises at 250,000 a week.
+The wealthy are still chartering yachts for Mediterranean cruises at $250,000 a week.

 But they're not the rich.

-What we're talking here about is the people who will invest what they're now sitting on In risky ideas, entrepreneurial ideas that will result in growing businesses which will require more people to work at them, which is jobs, which is what the president keeps telling us he's interested in.
+What we're talking here about is the people who will invest what they're now sitting on in risky ideas, entrepreneurial ideas that will result in growing businesses, which will require more people to work at them, which is jobs, which is what the president keeps telling us he's interested in.

 Well, they can afford it.